Jim Boyle (basketball)

-Jim Boyle (June 9, 1942 – December 23, 2005) was an American former college basketball player and coach.
+Jim Boyle (June 9, 1942 – December 23, 2005) was an American college basketball player and coach.
 He coached at Saint Joseph's from 1981 to 1990.

 Early life and playing career

 Boyle grew up in Philadelphia.
 He attended West Catholic Preparatory High School, where his teammates included Jim Lynam and Herb Magee.
 As a senior in 1959, he helped lead the team to the city title.
 Boyle played college basketball at Saint Joseph's under Jack Ramsay.
 He led the team in rebounding as a junior, and was named a captain as a senior, averaging 11.6 points per game.
 Boyle graduated from Saint Joseph's in 1964.

 Coaching career

 After graduating from Saint Joseph's, Boyle taught in the parochial school system in the Philadelphia area.
 In 1971, he was hired as an assistant at Widener.
 Boyle joined the staff at Saint Joseph's in 1973.
 In 1981, he helped the Hawks reach the Elite Eight.

 On May 21, 1981, Boyle was hired as head coach at Saint Joseph's, replacing his high school teammate Jim Lynam, who left to join the Portland Trail Blazers organization.
 During his first season, the team finished 25–5 and won the East Coast Conference.
 In 1985, Boyle hired later Saint Joseph's coach Phil Martelli to his staff.
 During the 1985–86 season, Boyle led the team to a 26–6 record, Atlantic 10 championship, and NCAA Tournament appearance.
 The 26 wins were at the time a school-record, and Boyle was named Atlantic 10 coach of the year.
 He was given a ring for the season, which was lost until it was returned to his family in 2017.
 Boyle announced his resignation from the Hawks on December 22, 1989, effective at the end of the season, and finished with a record of 151–114.

 In September 1990, Boyle was hired as an assistant coach for the Denver Nuggets of the NBA.
 He coached for two seasons under Paul Westhead.
 Boyle was fired in May 1992, when new coach Dan Issel opted not to retain him.